 Marc de Graauw challenges the notion that transport-level reliability mechanisms like WS-ReliableMessaging are needed, showing how business-specific logic for in-order and exactly-once processing do the job much better with examples from Dutch Healthcare's SOA.

-In this article, James Leigh takes a look at eight different isolation levels that can be utilized within a web application, and explores the pros and cons of each level of isolation, ranging from read uncommitted to serializable consistency - the interactions between transactions at different isolation levels is also looked at.
+James Leigh looks at eight isolation levels that can be used within a web app, and explores the pros and cons of each level of isolation, ranging from read uncommitted to serializable consistency.

 Rod Johnson provides the definitive guide to Spring 2.0 enhancements to the core container, XML configuration extensions, AOP enhancements and Java 5-specific features.
 4

 An update from the Spring team on Spring 2's delay to late Sept to improve JMS, JPA, and integrate with OSGi.
 5

 ACID transactions don't work for long-lived use cases.
 This article documents historic approaches toward extended transactions and why WS-TX & WS-CAF may finally hold the answer.
 6